soorajss1729/soorajss1729.github.io/_learning/learning.md

 <div class="learning-content">
   <h1>Welcome to My Learning Journey</h1>
   <p>Explore topics like Linear Algebra and Quantum Computing in-depth.
-Navigate to specific sections using the links on the left.</p>
+Use the navigation links on the left.</p>
 </div>